-“In this community that was really scary,” Mary said.
+“In this community that was really scary,” Mary says.
 She worried her daughter would be bullied.
 “But that was just the beginning.”

 Tyx stood out even more than Meghan.
 There was the controversial neon-pink baseball cap, and the short hair dyed purple that provoked a teacher.

 “She pulled me aside on the way out to PE one day and told me that I was ruining my life,” Tyx recalls.
 He pauses, then continues, “I knew then that she was wrong.
 But what I didn't know was how her saying that would still be a part of my consciousness, 30 years later.
 That's obscene!
 I was just a fat little girl.
 I was just trying to be OK."

 He didn’t know it then, but Tyx is a trans man.
 Playing with his look, he learned about himself.
 There was a mohawk, clothes cut up and pieced back together, decorated with safety pins.

 "For me, our parents giving us the room to express ourselves through our physical aesthetic was a matter of my survival.
 If I wasn’t cutting my hair, I might have cut myself.”

 He says that, especially in his mother, he had a model of how to show his true self, even at church.
 When others filled the back pews, he says, “My family always went straight to the front and sat in the front row, mohawk, purple hair and all.”